-This condition occurs when you don’t have enough red blood cells to carry oxygen to tissues in your body.
-Mild anemia may make you feel exhausted, but it can become serious if it becomes too severe or is left untreated.
+This condition occurs when you don’t have enough red blood cells to carry oxygen to the tissues in your body.
+Mild anemia may make you feel exhausted, but it can also become serious if it becomes too severe or is left untreated.

 When you lack sufficient red blood cells to move oxygen throughout your body, it has an impact on your organs and bodily functions.

 There are more than 400 kinds of anemia.
 There are also many different causes, but it often comes down to red blood cell production and health.

 In the United States, a lack of iron stores before and during pregnancy leading to iron deficiency is the most common culprit of anemia.

-Vitamin B-12 deficiency
+Vitamin B12 deficiency

-In most cases, anemia is preventable during pregnancy.
-Here are three ways to make sure you’re getting the necessary vitamins and minerals to keep your red blood cell levels in the right range.
+Here are some ways to make sure you’re getting the necessary vitamins and minerals to keep your red blood cell levels within the right range.

 1. Prenatal vitamins

 Taking a prenatal vitamin once a day is an easy way to help supplement a healthy diet with essential vitamins and minerals for sufficient red blood cell production.
 It’s ideal to start a prenatal vitamin at least 2 to 3 months prior to trying to conceive.